8 tips to lower your car insurance premium

 Has working from home changed your driving habits?
 Maybe someone else is now the principal driver, or you're moving?
-It might be time to review your estimated annual mileage, change the names on your policy or update your address.
+It might be time to change the names on your policy or update your address.
 Making sure your information is current is key.

 Take a few minutes to contact your insurance company and make sure your coverage meets your needs and profile.

 Short on time?
 If you're comfortable with digital solutions, online services can save you precious minutes.

 2. Insure all your vehicles on the same policy

 Insuring all your vehicles on the same policy can result in a significant discount.
 If you own another vehicle like a second car, an RV, a scooter, a snowmobile, or even a boat, you can save money with a multi-vehicle discount from your insurance company.

 Having home and auto insurance with the same insurance company will make it easier to manage your policies, but that's not the only benefit.
 You could also get a discount on your premium by combining the 2 types of insurance.